 Ask them to leave

 The only person who can remove someone from a Snapchat group is that person.
-So, you can ask the person to go.
-You may want to avoid doing this, but if they are amenable to leaving this does let you keep the group intact.
+So, you can ask the person to go as your first option.
+You may want to avoid doing this as it can cause more problems in some cases, but if they are amenable to leaving, this does let you keep the group intact.

 Wait for the group to expire